 The chapel was built in the year 961.
 This remarkable technical and human achievement was begun by Bishop Gothescalk, who decided to erect the chapel after returning from a pilgrimage on the Way of St James.
 During restoration work on the altar in 1955, the chapel treasure was discovered, consisting of relics dating from the building’s construction.
 Some remarkable murals have also been restored.

-The 3 Monuments Pass is a combined ticket giving visitors admission to 3 monuments with similar features at a discount price:
+Each year from april to november, you can benefit of the Monuments Pass wich is a combined ticket giving visitors admission to several higlights monuments with similar features at a discount price.

 Visit the cloister and the treasures of the Cathedral